MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Insurance:](#on-board)**

+In Arrival stage of Emplyoee, the Insurance process is begins to new Employee. and this insurace process is complete since the Iqama is issued for Employee.

-Newly initiate the request to Employee for insurance policy.
+Newly initiating the request for Employee medical insurance and this request created in case and task mangement.

 | [Newly Required](#newly-required-2) > [Under Preparation](#under-preparation) > [Issued and Waiting to be Linked to CCHI](#issued-and-waiting-to-be-linked-to-cchi) > [Linked to CCHI Waiting for Iqama](#linked-to-cchi-waiting-for-iqama) > [Iqama Issued Update Iqama](#iqama-issued-update-iqama) > [Completed](#completed-2) |